Skip to main content

 Chronic elevations in cortisol can suppress gonadal function and promote fat storage, particularly in the abdominal area.
 Regular aerobic exercise helps to regulate the hypothalamic-pituitary-adrenal (HPA) axis, fostering a more balanced stress response.

 HIIT, characterized by short bursts of intense effort followed by recovery periods, provides a potent stimulus for the release of growth hormone.
-It is also exceptionally effective at improving and cardiovascular fitness in a time-efficient manner.
+It is also exceptionally effective at improving insulin sensitivity and cardiovascular fitness in a time-efficient manner.
 The optimal exercise program for hormonal health is a comprehensive one, integrating the muscle-building and metabolic benefits of resistance training with the cardiovascular and stress-regulating effects of aerobic conditioning.

 Lifestyle Strategies and Their Hormonal Impact